An Overview of the Winter Natural History Field Seminar of 2018

-Myself, Marissa Bluestein, Zoe Wadkins, Gina Roberti, Liz Grewal, and Nate Trachte spent half the day venturing up to the fire lookout on Lookout Mountain.
-This is the celebratory video of making it up there, enjoying the views, and seeing a blue sky and sunshine!
+Myself, Marissa Bluestein, Zoe Wadkins, Gina Roberti, Liz Grewal, and Nate Trachte spent half the day adventuring in the snow.
+This is the celebratory video of making it up a mountain, enjoying the views, and seeing a blue sky and sunshine!

 And there’s me, celebrating how we made it to the lookout; photo by Liz Grewal

 Graduate students also learned how to set up wildlife cameras, and then tested them by moving like an animal on the pathway.